1.0 Policy Statement

 1.2 Nothing in this policy should affect the ability of any person to contact the emergency services in the event of a critical incident requiring immediate assistance.
 If you are in any doubt you should dial 999 before contacting the Critical Incident Manager (CIM) or another appropriate member of the Critical Incident Management Team (CIMT).

 1.3 The CIMT consists of: Health and Safety Department, Director of Studies (DOS), Designated Safeguarding Lead, Head of Academic Administrations and the Principal.
 Mike Kirby, as the Principal, delegates the management of the CIMT to the DOS who works with the team where required to enforce the policy procedures.

 1.4 The Critical incident Management plan is available to parents upon request.
 It applies to all College activities both on the College site and any College arranged off-site activities such as educational visits, residential trips and expeditions.
 The plan covers procedures for such incidents occuring during and outside college hours, including weekends and holidays.
 It also includes emergency procedures for extended services, such clubs and holiday activities.

 2. Aims and objectives

-2.1 The aim of this policy is to provide a framework to manage and recover from a Critical Incident (as defined below) affecting the College and to minimise the risks to the health, safety and welfare of those affected and the damage to property or reputation by identifying:
+2.1 The aim of this policy is to provide a framework to manage and recover from a Critical Incident (as defined below in Section 3) affecting the College Community and to minimise the risks to the health, safety and welfare of those affected and the damage to property or reputation by identifying:

-2.1.3 key activities and assets that may be threatened by a Critical Incident;
+2.1.3 Key activities and assets that may be threatened by a Critical Incident; and

 3. Critical Incident(s)